 - Top of the Rock, you can get your tickets in advance in some kiosks in the Rockefeller center, next to Prometheus.

 - Empire State Building, they usually have large queues, so you have to go with plenty of time to go up at sunset.

 Certainly, going to visit Central Park is in all travel agendas, but I recommend that you do not do this route on Monday as most museums are closed.
 For me, it is essential to visit the Metropolitan Museum (do not forget the viewpoint on the roof, only open in summer and with incredible views of Central Park and Manhattan), the Natural History Museum (spectacular dinosaurs on the top floor), Belvedere Castle, Dakota building (where Lennon lived and was just killed at the exit of the building, opposite in Central Park is Strawberry Fields, with the famous Imagine mosaic in tribute to him) and Sheep Meadows (especially on weekends, you can buy something in a deli and throw yourself on this lawn to eat).

-For more information I suggest you to read our day in Central Park.
+For more information, I suggest you read our day in Central Park.